-The Chief Science Officers (CSOs) program is the first of its kind where a 6th to 12th grade student is ELECTED to be their school community's liaision for STEM and innovation.
+The Chief Science Officers (CSOs) program is the first of its kind where a 6th to 12th grade student is ELECTED to be their school community's liaison for STEM and innovation.
 The CSO becomes part of a cadre of student leaders who experience special leadership training, impact STEM opportunities at their school and local community, and work as a collective cabinet to give input and ideas to adult STEM leaders in the state or region.
-The CSO program aims to elevate the popularity of STEM and empowers students to bring opportunities to campus and ensure they (the students) are a respected voice for STEM wthin their communities.
+The CSO program aims to elevate the popularity of STEM and empowers students to bring opportunities to campus and ensure they (the students) are a respected voice for STEM within their communities.
 Moreover, CSOs are linked with "SciTech Jedi," community and industry mentors, that bring expertise, perspective, support and guidance.

 To prepare students for this role, CSOs are first brought together in a Leadership Institute that includes a mis of personal growth and team building opportunities such as networking, blogging, leadership, public communication, strategic planning, star parties, and "maker" activities.
 The energy ignited at the institute continues throughout the academic year in three ways:

 - On campus, CSOs serve the voice for their school, supporting existing STEM programs or identifying new opportunities such as speakers, field trips and science nights, and ensuring such opportunities reflect the interest of their peers;

 - Off-campus, CSOs advocate at places such as city council and school board meetings, conferences and local businesses.
 Through these experiences, CSOs observe business norms and put into action skills learned at the summer institute;

 - As regional cabinets, CSOs address large-scale collective action opportunities.
 The sheer number of students represented by the CSOs helps to enage high level community, business and government leaders.